MetPX/sarracenia/doc/sr_subscribe.1.rst

 configuration file specify an on_<event> option.
 The event can be one of:

 - on_file -- When the reception of a file has been completed, trigger followup action.
+  The **on_file** option defaults to file_log, which writes a downloading status message.

-- on_heartbeat -- trigger periodic followup action (every *heartbeat* seconds.)
+- on_heartbeat -- trigger periodic followup action (every *heartbeat* seconds.) defaults to heatbeat_cache, and heartbeat_log.  heartbeat_cache cleans the cache periodically, and heartbeat_log prints a log message ( helpful in detecting the difference between problems and inactivity. )

 - on_html_page -- In **sr_poll**, turns an html page into a python dictionary used to keep in mind the files already published.
 The package provide a working example under plugins/html_page.py.